vojay-dev/airflow-dagventure/README.md

 ---

-## How Airflow 3 Plugins Work
+## About plugins

-If you are new to Airflow plugins, this section explains the full picture from scratch.
+If you are new to Airflow plugins, this section explains the basics.

 ### What is a plugin?

 A plugin is a Python file (or package) you drop in the `plugins/` folder of your Airflow project.
 When Airflow starts, it scans that folder and imports every `.py` file it finds.
 If the file defines a class that inherits from `AirflowPlugin`, Airflow loads it automatically.
 No extra config, no pip install, no restart script — just copy the file.

-Airflow 3 added a first-class feature: a plugin can register a **FastAPI application** that runs *inside* the Airflow API server process.
+Airflow 3.1 added a first-class feature: a plugin can register a **FastAPI application**.
 That means your plugin gets a real HTTP server at a custom URL path, with zero extra infrastructure.

 ### The plugin class